Killinskillz69/Nineteen69-paystring.crypto.com-/Design-Rationale.md

 The benefits of UTXOs are:

 1. **Higher degree of privacy**: if a user uses a new address for each transaction that they receive then it will often be difficult to link accounts to each other.
 This applies greatly to currency, but less to arbitrary dapps, as arbitrary dapps often necessarily involve keeping track of complex bundled state of users and there may not exist such an easy user state partitioning scheme as in currency.
 2. **Potential scalability paradigms**: UTXOs are more theoretically compatible with certain kinds of scalability paradigms, as we can rely on only the owner of some coins maintaining a Merkle proof of ownership, and even if everyone including the owner decides to forget that data then only the owner is harmed.
 In an account paradigm, everyone losing the portion of a Merkle tree corresponding to an account would make it impossible to process messages that affect that account at all in any way, including sending to it.
-However, non-UTXO-dependent scalability paradigms do exist.
+However, non-UTXO-dependent scalability paradigms do exist.(Hard to understand this sentence.)

 The benefits of accounts are: